paranext/paranext/README.md

 Platform.Bible is an extensible Bible translation software.
 Its functionality is provided almost completely by extensions in order to be very powerful and flexible, giving developers the freedom to create and to share their desired Bible translation experience.

 This repository only contains build scripts for creating a white-label application built on Platform.Bible.
-It does not contain the code for Platform.Bible or any extensions.
-Please see [`paranext-core`](https://github.com/paranext/paranext-core) if you are looking to develop extensions on Platform.Bible.
+It does not contain the code for Platform.Bible or any [extensions](#extension-developers).

 Note: Platform.Bible and its official releases are at [`paranext-core`](https://github.com/paranext/paranext-core).
 As this repository is currently configured, running these build scripts just creates a Platform.Bible application with the wrong version number and some additional sample extensions bundled in.
 You must fork this repository and configure it to your needs in order for it to do something useful.